Foul play suspected in disappearance of elderly couple from California nudist resort, police say

 About 30 minutes later, the window of a home in the neighborhood being searched was bashed out.
 Tactical police vehicles were driving through the area as officers walked around with K-9 units.

+SWAT teams used armored vehicles to tear down walls instead of entering the home "for the officer's safety," according to Baker.

+Investigators do not know if the neighbor is armed, Baker said.
+He said the man came to their attention through a tip but provided few additional details.

-Shortly after the couple was last seen, their unlocked car was found just down the street from their home in the 26000 block of Keissel Road in Colton.
+Shortly after the couple was last seen, their unlocked car was found down the street from their home in the 26000 block of Keissel Road in Redlands.
 Some of their possessions, including their cellphones and Stephanie Menard's purse, were found at the home.

-"I just want them back," said Sandy Marinelli, who has been friends with them more than a decade.
+"I just want them back," said Sandy Marinelli, who has been friends with the couple more than a decade.
 "They don't deserve this. ...
 They're just good people.
 They go to church.
 They don't deserve any of this."

-Marinelli said another neighbor went to the couple's home when they weren't ready for church on Sunday and discovered Stephanie Menard's purse and cane were inside.
-She also said the TV and computer were left on.
+Marinelli said another neighbor went to the couple's home on Sunday when they weren't ready for church and discovered Stephanie Menard's purse and cane inside.
+She also said a TV and computer were left on.

 But the couple was nowhere to be found.